 Kitchen Style

-Shabby Chic: Rustic yet Soft
+Shabby Chic: Rustic Yet Soft

 Kitchen Style

-Shabby chic is a type of design where items are chosen that already have wear and tear or have a vintage vibe.
-This type of design has a feminine and soft touch.
-It incorporates elements from the rustic design as well.
 For example, a distressed table or flooring might add a rustic feel.
-Floral decoration whether it’s fresh flowers on the kitchen island of a floral touch in the window treatments is usually found.
+Floral decoration, whether it’s fresh flowers on the kitchen island or a floral touch in the window treatments, is usually found.

 Southwestern: Warm and Artistic